How to Manage Money Better with These 6 Money Management Tips

 By Debra Pangestu

 For many people, knowing how to manage money better is one of the keys to achieving their financial goals.
-If you haven’t had a good track record of managing finances, don’t beat yourself up for it.
-No one is born with money management skills.
+If you haven’t had a good track record with managing finances, don’t beat yourself up for it.
+No one is born with money management and financial planning skills.
 Just like driving a car or playing an instrument, it’s something that needs to be learned and honed over time.

 If you want to get your finances under control, it’s never too late to start.
 What follows is a list of basic money management skills and some money management tips you can start incorporating into your everyday life so you can achieve financial freedom – whatever that looks like for you.